Priyanchew/Cancer-Detection-ft.-LaSSi-/README.md

-# CancerGuard: Early Detection and Prevention System
+# Early Detection and Prevention System

 ## Overview
 CancerGuard is an innovative project developed during the XYZ Hackathon by Team LaSSi.
 It is a comprehensive system aimed at early detection and prevention of cancer through advanced data analysis and machine learning algorithms.
 The system utilizes various data sources and cutting-edge technology to provide users with personalized insights and recommendations to mitigate cancer risks.